mdn/content/files/en-us/web/css/value_definition_syntax/index.md

 #### Generic keywords

 A keyword with a predefined meaning appears literally, without quotation marks.
-For example: `auto`, `smaller` or `ease-in`.
+For example: `auto`, `smaller`, or `ease-in`.

 #### The specific case of `inherit`, `initial` and `unset`